 The Ford B-Max is an excellent small MPV that provides ample room for most families.
 Its party piece comes in the form of sliding rear doors that make life easy in tight car parks or for fitting child seats.
 It’s well made and the interior is very durable – just what you need if it’ll be your family runaround.

-Opting for the 1.5-litre diesel means it costs nothing to tax thanks to its 98g/km of CO2 output.
+Opting for the B-Max’s 1.5-litre diesel means it costs £120 to tax thanks to its 98g/km of CO2 output.
 Nor will you be stuck at the pumps for long thanks to a combined average of 74.3mpg.
 Some critics have said it lacks the refinement of Ford’s Ecoboost petrol engines, but it has the edge if you make regular long journeys.

 10. Fiat 500L (1.3-litre diesel)